 Securing Sensitive Data

-A recent survey found that 62% of companies store sensitive customer data in the public cloud and 40% of organizations commission cloud services without input from IT departments.
+A survey found that 62% of companies store sensitive customer data in the public cloud and 40% of organizations commission cloud services without input from IT departments.

 Not only does this make organizations vulnerable to data breaches, but it also makes them susceptible to fines, lawsuits and damaged public reputation if (and when) the data is breached.